tihonovgena/tihonovgena/README.md

 </p>

 ###  Experience
+*   Currently employed in Frozen Lake Studio as a Senior Unreal Engine Developer
 *   Worked as a game developer at [NibleBladeStudio](https://www.youtube.com/@nimbleblade4564) for more than 3 years
 *   Created from scratch and developed [Casual Blade](https://play.google.com/store/apps/details?id=com.NimbleBladeStudio.CasualBlade&hl=ru&gl=US)
 *   Provided freelance services in the field of game development and modeling for 2 years